-So I made my own, and they’re so fast, delicious, and easy to make that I am now working them into my regular meal prep schedule so I always have some on hand in my freezer.
+So I made my own (they happen to be gluten-free too!), and they’re so fast, delicious, and easy to make that I am now working them into my regular meal prep schedule so I always have some on hand in my freezer.
 It’s great for my husband (who works at home) to have lunch options when I work, well, not at home.

 Anyway, I digress.
 Whether you use homemade vegan meatballs or store-bought, these vegan Swedish meatballs are SO DANG GOOD.